 This is how myocarditis (heart inflammation) was first detected with the mRNA COVID-19 vaccines.
 After the first signals emerged in VAERS, more studies were done to assess if there truly were higher rates of heart inflammation after vaccination than what would be expected in the general population.

-As a side note, heart inflammation is still much more likely to occur after COVID-19 infection than after vaccination (see my other post on COVID-19 vaccines and heart inflammation for more information).
+As a side note, heart inflammation is still much more likely to occur after COVID-19 infection than after vaccination.

 Getting back to the fact that COVID-19 vaccines have been given to so many people, it makes the random appearance of adverse events even more likely.